 The only true Sophos Firewall

-At the time of publishing this article, there is an SG series, an XG series and now a new XGS series.
+At the time of this article’s publication, there is an SG series, an XG series, and now newly an XGS series.
 So when people talk about a “Sophos Firewall” at the moment, it’s never quite clear which series is meant.
-As can be seen on the Sophos website, in future they only want to talk about the Sophos Firewall and the Sophos Firewall OS (SFOS).
-This will then be considered to be an XGS Firewall with the SFOS.
-The SG and XG series will therefore no longer play a role in Sophos’ plans.
+As can be seen on the Sophos website, in the future they want to talk only about the Sophos Firewall and the Sophos Firewall OS (SFOS).
+This then means an XGS firewall with the SFOS.
+So the SG and XG series will no longer play a role in Sophos’s plans.